Console

 Monitoring

-Track your spending in real time:
+Track your consumption in the Console:

 Team management